India: Coffee tycoon Siddhartha found dead in river | DW | 31.07.2019

 Police said they were investigating a letter that appeared on social media in which Siddhartha alleged he was facing harassment from tax authorities that caused a serious liquidity crunch.

-The letter purportedly written by him also said that he failed to create the right profitable business model despite his best efforts and was facing pressure after borrowing a large sum of money from a friend to buy back shares.
+The letter, purportedly written by him, also said that he had failed to create the right profitable business model despite his best efforts and that he was facing pressure after borrowing a large sum of money from a friend to buy back shares.

 News of his death has unnerved investors, with his company's stock plunging 20% on Wednesday.
 The shares had already slid 20% on Tuesday.